3.3 GitHub Pages

 proj-b.netlify.com.
 The actual limitation is that you cannot use subpaths in the URL but you can use any (sub)domain names.

-Although GitHub does not officially support Hugo (only Jekyll is supported), you can actually publish any static HTML files on GitHub pages, even if they are not built with Jekyll.
-The first requirement of using GitHub pages is that you have to create a GitHub repository named
+Although GitHub does not officially support Hugo (only Jekyll is supported), you can actually publish any static HTML files on GitHub Pages, even if they are not built with Jekyll.
+The first requirement for using GitHub Pages is that you have to create a GitHub repository named

 username.github.io under your account (replace

-.nojekyll in the repository.38 GitHub offers a free subdomain
+.nojekyll in the repository.39 GitHub offers a free subdomain

-username.github.io, and you can use your own domain name by configuring its A or CNAME records to point it to GitHub pages (consult the GitHub pages documentation for how).
+username.github.io, and you can use your own domain name by configuring its A or CNAME records to point it to GitHub Pages (consult the GitHub Pages documentation for instructions).

 source/ │ ├── config.toml ├── content/ ├── themes/ ├── ... └── public/ | ├── .git/ ├── .nojekyll ├── index.html ├── about/ └── ...